What are the consequences of a late payment on a credit card?

 Credit cards will generally require you to make some form of minimum payment on your balance at the end of your billing cycle each month.
-It is heavily recommended that you make these payments in timely manner, and if at all possible to pay off the entirety of your balance each month to avoid paying interest.
+It is heavily recommended that you make these payments in a timely manner, and if at all possible to pay off the entirety of your balance each month to avoid paying interest.
 What will happen however if you do end up missing a payment or end up paying late?

 There are three main ways a late or missed payment can impact you financially: